 "Give UCSB credit, but (Dana) Cruse pitched a remarkable game.
 Unlike her yesterday's appearance where she walked six in 4.1 innings, she reacted well to the strike zone she was given and made the necessary adjustments," said UC Davis head coach Karen Yoder following the game.

 Cruse did not allow a hit throughout the final three frames.

 After five scoreless innings, it was the Gauchos who turned a leadoff hit-by-pitch into the game-winning run when right fielder Arianna Palomares' fly ball to center was deep enough to score her teammate, Stacy Cavazos.

 Initially plunked on the elbow, Cavazos stole second before advancing to third on a sacrifice bunt.

 Reaching base safely in the third and sixth innings, Aggie left fielder Cat Guidry led all players with two hits in her three at-bats.
 Also recording hits for the Aggies in the third and fourth innings were Alicia Paine and Lauryn Saunders.

-Aggie softball also hosted its annual fundraising and awareness campaign, Strike Out Cancer, throughout Saturday's game; in addition to UC Davis Athletics staff member, and cancer survivor Lauren Tehrani's first pitch, representatives from the Triumph Cancer Foundation
+Aggie softball also hosted its annual fundraising and awareness campaign, Strike Out Cancer, throughout Saturday's game; in addition to UC Davis Athletics staff member, and cancer survivor Lauren Tehrani's first pitch, representatives from the Triumph Cancer Foundation were in attendance.

 A non-profit organization based in Sacramento, Triumph designs 12-week strength and fitness programs for individuals who have completed cancer treatments.
 Through its efforts, Triumph helps patients reduce the severity of side effects suffered through treatment and helps design in-home regimens once indivudials complete their program.